UBC-MDS/dsci522_group21/README.md

 ### Run Unit Tests

-In the root folder of the repository,
+In the root folder of the repository, run:

 ```bash
 pytest